dylanandrews/dotfiles/README.md

 10. Copy `.zhistory` file from old computer into the new one.

-11. Change color of file tree by going to Appearance & Behavior > File Colors > Click + button and add Project Files > Select Custom Color (333A4E)
+11. Change color of intellij file tree by going to Appearance & Behavior > File Colors > Click + button and add Project Files > Select Custom Color (333A4E)

+12. Change pure prompt colors using the numbers from this chart. https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg
 ## Mac Settings

 8. VS Code Settings are synced through signing into the app via github.